 When to apply

-For 2019 release, the visa application process opens in November 2018.
+For 2019 release, the visa application process is open.
 To be in with the best chance of securing a visa, it’s worth getting your profile into the IEC pools as early as possible.

 You can apply at any point in the year, but if you’re planning on heading to Canada for a future ski season, you should apply for your visa 12 to 9 months ahead of when you intend to enter.